A common formula for certain generalized Hankel transforms: Introduction

 \section{Introduction}

 We recall some terminology from the theory of Hankel matrices.
-Given a sequence $(a_n)_{n=0}^{\infty}$, we consider the doubly-indexed sequence of Hankel matrices $H_n^{(k)}$, $n=1,2,\ldots$; $k=0,1,\ldots$, defined by
+Given a sequence $(a_n)_{n=0}^{\infty}$, we consider the doubly-indexed sequence of Hankel matrices $H_n^{(k)}$, $n=1,2,\ldots$, $k=0,1,\ldots$, defined by

-The \emph{(generalized) Hankel transform} of the sequence $(a_n)_{n=0}^{\infty}$ is the doubly-indexed sequence of determinants $d_n^{(k)} = \det H_n^{(k)}$ (for a similar treatment, see \cite{Garcia_Seth, Tamm}).
-It is important to mention that several authors refer to the Hankel transform only as the sequence $d_n = \det H_n^{(0)}$ (see, for example, \cite{Chamb_French, Lay}).
+The \emph{(generalized) Hankel transform} of $(a_n)_{n=0}^{\infty}$ is the doubly-indexed sequence of determinants $d_n^{(k)} = \det H_n^{(k)}$ (for a similar treatment, see Garcia Armas and Sethuraman \cite{Garcia_Seth} and Tamm \cite{Tamm}).
+It is important to mention that several authors refer to the Hankel transform only as the sequence $d_n = \det H_n^{(0)}$ (see, for example, Chamberland and French \cite{Chamb_French} and Layman \cite{Lay}).